silviodonato/OpenDataCMS2016NanoAOD/README.md

 # OpenDataCMS2016NanoAOD
 Code for students in University of Pisa to run a simplified H->4 lepton search using 2016 CMS open data based on NanoAOD format.

-## Skim
+## Plots

 The code `python3 example.py` will make plots using the input files, lumi, and crosssection defined in [example.py](https://github.com/silviodonato/OpenDataCMS2016NanoAOD/blob/main/example.py).
 The samples need to be defined also in [Samples.py](https://github.com/silviodonato/OpenDataCMS2016NanoAOD/blob/main/Samples.py#L22).
 The histograms are defined in `bookHistos` in [MyAnalysis.py](https://github.com/silviodonato/OpenDataCMS2016NanoAOD/blob/main/MyAnalysis.py#59).
-The event selection is defined in `processEvent` [MyAnalysis.py](https://github.com/silviodonato/OpenDataCMS2016NanoAOD/blob/main/MyAnalysis.py#L109)
+The event selection is defined in `processEvent` [MyAnalysis.py](https://github.com/silviodonato/OpenDataCMS2016NanoAOD/blob/main/MyAnalysis.py#L109).
+The input files should be a file (or a symbolic link) with the same name of the samples (eg. `ggH.root`).
+The input files are typically skimmed from a larger files, using the following Skim section.

 ## Skim